mono/website/community/contributing/source-code-repository.md

 Now, how do you get to be the owner of a chunk of code?
 The answer is simple.
 You wrote the code, so you're the unofficial owner.
 There is also another way.
 After sending a few patches for the code, the owner (or the core developers of Mono, if the owner somehow disappeared) trusts you and tells you you're free to commit without getting his review first.

 You can most likely find ownership by reading git history or by using `git blame`.
 The entries are with emails, so feel free to ask them.
-If you are still unsure, post your question to the mailing list (mono-devel-list).

 ### Pull Request Rules